temyk/WordPress-Plugin-Boilerplate/README.md

 * change `PLUGIN_NAME_` to `EXAMPLE_ME_`

 It's safe to activate the plugin at this point.
 Because the Boilerplate has no real functionality there will be no menu items, meta boxes, or custom post types added until you write the code.

-## WordPress.org Preparation

-The original launch of this version of the boilerplate included the folder structure needed for using your plugin on WordPress.org.
-That folder structure has been moved to its own repo here: https://github.com/DevinVinson/Plugin-Directory-Boilerplate

 ## Recommended Tools